 This September, the Henry Stewart digital asset management (DAM) conference took to the Windy City of Chicago, and with it came leading companies and experienced DAM professionals from throughout the nation.

-Amongst a rockstar lineup of speakers and panelists, four of our customers from Progressive Insurance, Trunk Club, and Cornell University took to the stage to share lesson-packed stories and advice about DAM.
+Amongst a rockstar lineup of speakers and panelists, three of our customers from Progressive Insurance and Cornell University took to the stage to share lesson-packed stories and advice about DAM.

 Here’s what they had to say!

 Progressive Insurance - Mark Maslar

 Mark Maslar, technical solution owner at Progressive Insurance, discussed cloud versus on-premise considerations that organizations should weigh when deciding where to deploy their DAM solution.
 Mark spoke openly about the successes and challenges of any system and raised important questions about network security, customizations, integrations, performance, and service level agreements (SLAs).

 Among other things, Mark challenged the audience to ask themselves tough questions like:

 - What do you really need from your DAM solution?
 Progressive’s DAM ended up in the cloud with great success, but it was not without compromise.
 Mark emphasized that no solution is perfect and that organizations need to weigh the costs and benefits of their preferred options.
 “If we insist on 100 percent of it, we’ll end up with something that is very expensive, so you need to understand the difference between your wants and needs,” said Mark.